chadkluck/serverless-deploy-pipeline-atlantis/README.md

-# CloudFormation Template for CI/CD using AWS Code Pipeline
+# CloudFormation Template for CI/CD using AWS CodePipeline

 This CloudFormation template will create an AWS CodePipeline that monitors a single CodeCommit branch for changes and then deploys the application to a separate application infrastructure stack.
-It is recommended that you familiarize yourself with CloudFormation, CloudFormation templates, and CodePipeline.
+It is recommended that you familiarize yourself with CloudFormation and CodePipeline.

 The intent is to bridge the gap between pieced together tutorials (and solutions from Stack Overflow) and deploying practical, production ready solutions.